-Bed rails which are also known as bed assist rails, bed handles for seniors or bed safety rails are essentially rails that are installed on the sides of the bed or near to the bed which helps persons to easily and safely move into or out of the bed.
-These type of rails are not only good for seniors but also persons in wheelchairs.
+Bed rails, also known as bed assist rails, bed handles for seniors, or bed safety rails, are essential rails installed on the sides of the bed or near the bed, which help persons easily and safely move into or out of bed.
+These types of rails are not only good for seniors but also for persons in wheelchairs.

 The main purpose of bed rails for seniors is to help them get into bed, get out of bed, move around while in the bed, prevent falls in the bedroom or as a safety guard rails if they tend to roll around a lot during sleep.

-In addition to particular signs, there are many illnesses that severely weaken older persons which may require them to use bed rails.
-Some of these illnesses include cancer, arthritis, COPD, fibromyalgia etc.
+In addition to particular signs, many illnesses severely weaken older persons which may require them to use bed rails.
+Some of these illnesses include cancer, arthritis, COPD, fibromyalgia, etc.

-Besides preventing falls and improving mobility, bed rails give seniors a confidence boost and feeling of independence.
-Even if a senior has a caregiver, they most likely still want to feel a sense of independence or may feel bad to call a caregiver for help in the middle of the night.
+Besides preventing falls and improving mobility, bed rails give seniors a confidence boost and a feeling of independence.
+Even if a senior has a caregiver, they most likely still want to feel a sense of independence or may feel bad about calling a caregiver for help in the middle of the night.